 6. Bringing Out The Dead Skin

 Safety is always one of the first approaches to dry shaving.
 You should take precautions as well as utilize new blades.
 For that reason, you should not use a regular razor.
-But, since you are into dry shaving that can lead to a significant galore of cuts, you must consider incorporating strategies that would help you to moisturize your skin.
+But, since you are into dry shaving, which can lead to a significant galore of cuts, you must consider incorporating strategies to help moisturize your skin.
 For instance, you can use reliable shaving cream.
 At the same time, you can have an experienced person dry shave you.
 That way, you will rest assured of a clean cut.

 7. You, Will, Get A Razor Burn